โ† Back to Blog

 12. A "Parking Lot" Board

-This is especially useful for people who feel overwhelmed at work by the volume of things demanding attention.
+This is especially useful for people who feel overwhelmed at work.
 Not everything needs to be active.
 Some things just need to be parked.

 Finding the Right Analog System